-We’re lucky to live close by the Trace and the more we travel it, the more we discover.
+We’re lucky to live about a mile from the Trace and the more we travel it, the more we discover.
 I’ve been wanting to share it with all of you, and that’s why I’ve written not one but two posts detailing all the Trace has to offer.
 Over at Style Blueprint, check out my overview the 15 must-see stops along the entire Natchez Trace Parkway.
 And here at home, I’m going a little more in-depth and detailing some of the lesser-known stops that are still worth seeing.
 Whether you spend a couple of hours on the trace or several days, there’s plenty to see, starting with the northern entrance/exit, right here in Nashville:

 Northern Terminus (milepost 442.1)